 Sweet, juicy peaches can be enjoyed starting on Phase 2 of the South Beach Diet.
 Not only are they delicious, but peaches also are rich in beta-carotene and vitamin C, and provide a fair amount of fiber.
-July and August are the peak months for peaches, though the California season often begins in April and lasts until October.
-Here are a few tips on how to select perfect peaches, plus delicious ways to enjoy them.
+July and August are the peak months for peaches, though the California season often begins earlier and lasts until October.
+Here are a few tips on how to select perfect peaches, plus some delicious ways to enjoy them.

 Look for plump peaches with a soft yellow or cream background color and unwrinkled skins.
 (The amount of red in the skin of a peach is a poor indicator of sweetness.)
 Choose fruit with a mild fragrance and flesh that yields to gentle pressure.
 Avoid rock-hard peaches and those with bruises or dark spots, which may indicate that the fruit is on the verge of spoiling.
 Store firm peaches at room temperature until they become soft and juicy.
 Once they're soft, either eat within a day or store in the refrigerator for no more than 3 to 5 days.